 The trainings that the students have created for their teachers and peers include an extensive PowerPoint with definitions, graphs, and resources.
 Students have also participated in a powerful video made by CREA; participated in the Delhi Pride March last November; and protested against the recent restoring of the Indian penal code 377, which criminalizes homosexuality.

 The group also has an active Facebook page that is regularly updated by the students with encouraging postings about queer activism both in India and abroad.
 They even have their own student media team that is creating a feature documentary about their work, a sneak peak of which can be seen here.
 A possible student radio show is also in the works.

 As a result of their work, the Global Educational and Leadership Foundation crowned the Breaking Barriers team with their National Youth Leaders title after an intensive search for high school students doing the best grassroots social work in India.

 Doing grassroots work is not usual for middle class Indian students who, like many American middle class students, are sometimes very much removed from not just radical organizing but activist work in general.

 Indeed, part of what motivated Sen to start this group was to move middle class Indian students away from “resume-building” and instead towards being committed to social justice from a genuine place of compassion and care.

 Over a cup of chai in Delhi, Sen confessed, “Americans do more service than Indians do, and India needs its citizens to do a lot more service.”
-A Berkeley graduate with a psychology degree, Sen has her sights on a masters program at Teachers College, Columbia in New York.
+A Berkeley graduate with a psychology degree, Sen has her sights on doing a masters program at various education schools in the U.S.

 “Along every metric, LGBTQI people suffer more in terms of harassment, assault, and suicide.
 Of course, I wanted my students to learn about these issues, especially since in India, no one talks about it,” she added.